synthizer/synthizer/manual/src/concepts/3d_audio.md

 ## Introduction

-There are two mandatorey steps to using `Source3D` as well as a few optional ones.
+There are two mandatory steps to using `Source3D` as well as a few optional ones.
 The two mandatory steps are these:

 - On the context, update `SYZ_P_POSITION` and `SYZ_P_ORIENTATION` with the